Enhance PDF Security with Timestamping via External Signing in .NET Core

-The Syncfusion Essential® PDF is a comprehensive, high-performance .NET PDF library that enables you to create, read, and edit PDF documents programmatically without relying on Adobe dependencies.
-With this library, you can add timestamps to a PDF document using external signing in C#.
+The Syncfusion Essential® PDF provides a comprehensive .NET PDF library to create, read, and edit PDF documents programmatically without relying on Adobe dependencies.
+This guide illustrates how to enhance your PDF document’s security by adding timestamps via external signing using C#.

-- Create a new console application project.
+- Create a Console Application: Set up a new console application project.

 In this example, we have used the open-source BouncyCastle library.
 Ensure you review its licensing before including it in your production environment.
 Alternatively, you can use the timestamp token provided by your service provider.